IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 Let’s look at the operations involved when creating a new marble.

-1. The first thing that happens in marbles is registering our admin `user` with our network's `COP`.
-If successful, the `COP` will send Marbles transaction certificates that the SDK will store for us in our local file system.
+1. The first thing that happens in marbles is registering our admin `user` with our network's `CA`.
+If successful, the `CA` will send Marbles transaction certificates that the SDK will store for us in our local file system.
 1. When the admin creates a new marble from the user interface the SDK will create an invocation transaction.
 1. The create marble transaction gets built as a `proposal` to invoke the chaincode function `init_marble()`.
-The `proposal` was created in part by signing transaction certificates that were generated from our networks COP.
+The `proposal` was created in part by signing transaction certificates that were generated from our networks CA.
 1. Marbles (via the SDK) will send this `proposal` to a `peer` for endorsement.
 1. The `peer` will simulate the transaction by running the Go function `init_marble()` and record any changes it attempted to write to the `ledger`.
 1. If the function returns successfully the `peer` will endorse the `proposal` and send it back to Marbles.
 Errors will also be sent back, but they will not be endorsed.